How to Become a Subway and Streetcar Operators in Virginia

 Obtain Virginia licensure or certification

 Virginia may require specific licensing or professional certification for subway and streetcar operatorss.
-Requirements vary by state — contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Virginia

 Virginia has an active job market for subway and streetcar operators.
+The highest concentrations are in Virginia Beach-Chesapeake-Norfolk.

 Subway and Streetcar Operators careers in other states